-Popular MP for Newcastle 1873-1886 and owner of Newcastle Chronicle Newspaper, gave money for Tyne Theatre and Opera House.
+Cowen's Monument.
+1906.
+Cowen was a Popular MP for Newcastle 1873-1886 and owner of Newcastle Chronicle Newspaper, gave money for the Tyne Theatre and Opera House.
 First in the North to Show 'Talkies'.

-Continue on Fenkle Street, continue walk toward Clayton Street (the next junction).
+Continue away from Cowens monument on Fenkle Street toward Clayton Street (the next junction).

 Newgate Street and 'The Gate'

-left continuing to the junction with Low Friar Street (bridge over road on the
+Turning left continuing to the junction with Low Friar Street (bridge over road

-left).
-At that junction stood a Gallows and a large outdoor market.17c.
+on the left).
+Here stood a Gallows and a large outdoor market.17c.
 The area was later, long after

 the markets demolition, marked with a large white cross believed to signify the centre of the old Town within the walls.